abdunader/Self-Tribute_MSP-Task-HTML-/README.md

 1. Cloning this repository
 2. Opening any of the HTML files in a web browser

-Or visit the live version at: [Your GitHub Pages URL or hosting platform]
+Or visit the live version at: [Triby](https://abdunader.github.io/Self-Tribute_MSP-Task-HTML-/)

 ## Future Improvements